-Barbara Panvel worked in social priority schools in Birmingham.
+Barbara Panvel taught in social priority schools in Birmingham.
 With her family she paid regular visits to in-laws in India, living for a quarter of the year in Mumbai for ten years from 1993.
 There she joined the Centre for Holistic Studies and set up a UK network which has assisted work in several fields, including the updating by Mary Holmes of a database of worker co-operatives and a research study by Steve Schofield into the implications of the UK adopting a non-offensive defence stance (like Sweden, New Zealand, Switzerland and Japan).
 More recently a Peace Trail for Birmingham city centre was produced and a pamphlet about Solar Pioneers of Bournville.

 She worked for four years with homeless people at Trinity Centre, Camp Hill and Highgate in her spare time and did a survey on improving job centres at the request of Cllr Theresa Stewart.